Chirag0911/next-auth-passport-mongo-ts/README.md

-# Next.js App with Authentication and MongoDB
+# Unified Authentication in Next.js with Passport, NextAuth, TypeScript, and MongoDB

-This is a Next.js app that uses Tailwind CSS, Passport.js for local authentication, and NextAuth.js for Google and Facebook login.
+This is a Next.js app that uses Tailwind CSS, Passport.js for local authentication, and NextAuth for Google and Facebook login.
 The app also uses MongoDB as the NoSQL database for storing user credentials and authentication data.

+✅ Using a custom JWT as we need a unified authentication system (e.g., local and social logins share the same token format, integrating with external APIs).

 ## Features

 1. **Signup Page** - Allows users to sign up with email and password.
 2. **SignIn Page** - Users can log in with email and password or social login.
-3. **Protected Page** - A page only accessible to authenticated users.
+3. **Protected Page** - A Dashboard page only accessible to authenticated users.
-4. **Unprotected Page** - A page accessible by all users.
+4. **Unprotected Page** - A Home page accessible by all users.

 ## Tech Stack